 - Durable, heavy-duty torch

-- Capable of cutting through thick metal sheets
+- Capable of welding and cutting through thick metal sheets

 - High duty cycle and performance